JeffKnowlesJr/jeff-content/content/blog/building-cms-nextjs-monorepo.md

 ---
 title: Building a Modern CMS with a Next.js Monorepo Architecture
-slug: building-modern-cms-nextjs-monorepo
+slug: building-cms-nextjs-monorepo
 excerpt: Learn how to create a flexible and scalable content management system using Next.js, React, and AWS in a monorepo architecture.
-author: JKJR
+author: 'Jeff & Claude'
 tags: [architecture, monorepo, cms, next.js, react, aws]
 readingTime: 8
-featuredImage: '/images/blog/featured/getty-images-JCALReUGqVA-unsplash.jpg'
+featuredImage: '/images/blog/featured/blog-getty-images-JCALReUGqVA-unsplash.webp'
 status: 'published'
 # SEO metadata
 description: 'A comprehensive guide to building a custom content management system with Next.js, React, and AWS services using a monorepo approach for improved workflows.'